 ROTC active duty gives students the opportunity to earn a degree while in training.
 A scholarship program is a great way to pay for college.
-For many Americans, college education is unaffordable.
+For many Americans, a college education is unaffordable.
 The ROTC scholarship program will pay for tuition and stipends.
-Room and board is also available to those who qualify.
+Room and board are also available to those who qualify.

 The ROTC program itself teaches valuable lessons and skills needed to succeed in life.
 ROTC training is ideal for those who are interested in a military career.
 Young people who gain early exposure to ROTC training will be more capable when joining the real armed forces.
 Serving the country can be very fulfilling for a cadet.

 Can I Get a Scholarship from the ROTC?

 This depends on whether you are able to meet the ROTC scholarship requirements for a particular scholarship.
 According to Goarmy.com, ROTC scholarship requirements include the following: you must be a U.S. citizen between the ages of 17 and 26, you must have a high school diploma or equivalent, you must have a GPA of 2.5 or higher, you must score at least 1000 on the SAT or 19 on the ACT, you must meet the physical standards, and you must accept a commission.
 For the ROTC physical requirements, the student will face a physical assessment of push-ups, curl-ups, and a 1-mile run.